gagle/node-deferred-queue/README.md

 q.push (function (cb){
 	//Never executes, the first time because the queue is restarted and the second
-	//because the previous tasks returns an error process.nextTick (function (){
+	//because the previous task returns an error process.nextTick (function (){
 		console.log (4);
 	});